An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Splitting convergence speed: multivariate Gaussian case

-Notice that in dimension 1, the limiting ratio in \eqref{eq:KLsplitratio} is independent of $\varepsilon_0$, so that the speed-up depends only on the initial covariance relative to the target covariance.
-In particular, in the 1-dimensional case if $C_0>C_\pi$ then FR-W will converge faster than the exact WFR dynamics, conversely, if $C_\pi>C_0$ then W-FR will be faster.
-In the multivariate case however, the squared mean difference $\varepsilon \varepsilon^\top$ plays an important role also.
+Notice that in dimension 1, the limiting ratio in \eqref{eq:KLsplitratio} is independent of $\varepsilon_0$, and the speed-up depends only on the initial covariance relative to the target covariance.
+In particular, if $C_0>C_\pi$ then FR-W will converge faster than the exact WFR dynamics, conversely, if $C_\pi>C_0$ then W-FR will be faster.
+In the multivariate case however, the mean difference $\varepsilon_0$ plays an important role also and the sign of $E_0$ alone cannot be used to determine where the ratio in \eqref{eq:KLsplitratio} is strictly larger or smaller than 1.
+Instead, for a chosen step size $\gamma$, if

+then W-FR will converge faster than the exact dynamics (similarly for FR-W with $\Omega^\beta$ replaced by $\Omega^\alpha$).